-It is a legal requirement to wear face coverings, but you are still encouraged to do so in many indoor settings and on public transport.
-Guidance is available on when they should be worn, the differences between coverings and masks, and on how to make your own.
+It is no longer a legal requirement to wear face coverings, but you are still encouraged to do so in many indoor settings and on public transport.
+Guidance is available on when you should consider wearing one, the differences between coverings and masks, and on how to make your own.

 Support for Businesses